MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 ### The Playform Manifesto

-To help change our mindset in how we make software as a development organization we adopted a platform manifesto.
-The platform manifesto goes as follows:
+To help change our mindset in how we made software as a development organization we adopted a platform manifesto.
+The platform manifesto went as follows:

 ~~~
 - Medium term thinking over short term thinking